Mell G. Underwood: Congressional service

 Underwood was an unsuccessful Democratic candidate for election in 1920 to the 67th United States Congress.
 Eventually elected as a Democrat to the United States House of Representatives of the 68th United States Congress and the six succeeding Congresses, he served from March 4, 1923, to April 10, 1936.
 He was Chairman of the Committee on Invalid Pensions for the 72nd through the 74th United States Congresses.

 Federal judicial service

 On January 27, 1936, Underwood was nominated by President Franklin D. Roosevelt to a seat on the United States District Court for the Southern District of Ohio vacated by Judge Benson W. Hough.
 Underwood was confirmed by the United States Senate on February 4, 1936, and received his commission on February 12, 1936.
 He served as Chief Judge from 1953 to 1962, assuming senior status on December 31, 1965.

+Death and burial

 Underwood served in that capacity until his death on March 8, 1972, on his farm near New Lexington and was buried nearby in Maplewood Cemetery.